Successful Memory Management

 If so, check out the articles below, written by McObject’s top engineers to encapsulate some of our approaches to efficient memory management.
-And don’t hesitate to download our eXtremeDB or Perst databases, to see the product of these techniques.
+And don’t hesitate to download a free trial of our eXtremeDB or Perst databases, to see the product of these techniques.

 Memory Management and Embedded Databases, from Dr. Dobb’s Journal, offers a primer on different types of custom memory allocator that can replace prohibitively expensive (in performance terms) general-purpose allocators, such as the Windows C runtime or glibc allocator.
 Generally speaking, allocators keep track of which parts of memory are used and which are free.
 The design goal of any allocator is to minimize wasted memory space, balancing the amount of wasted space against the processing time required to recover it.

 Why do some multi-threaded applications actually slow down when deployed on multi-core systems?
 The article Tackling Memory Allocation in Multi-core and Multi-threaded Applications examines this phenomenon, and offers a solution.
 The article’s “thread local allocator” approach to multi-threaded, multi-processor memory management avoids locking conflicts and can greatly reduce system latency.